hupili/python-for-data-and-media-communication-gitbook/notes-week-02.md

 ### How to call functions

-#### `.` notation to reference to the functions
+#### `.` notation to reference to the member

+A member of a module can be a function or a variable.
 As you already know from the previous content that there are many functions in a module.
-We use `module name` +`.`+`function name` to reference to one specific function in a module.
-If you don't know what are the functions in this module, you can use `help(module)` to search through their documentation.
+We use `module name` +`.`+`member name` to reference to one member in a module.
+If you don't know what are the members in this module, you can use `help(module)` to load help documentation, or use `dir(module)` to checkout the available members.

-Example 11:
+Example 11: Get the constant Pi

 ```python
 >>> import numpy